Modred the Mystic

 Interlude – origin of the Book of Darkhold

-The Book is one of the 4 artefacts of the Elder Gods left on Earth.
+The Book is one of the four artefacts of the Elder Gods left on Earth.
 The rest are :

-Chthon, a god of earth, necromancy and evil magic, was one of the few who could flee.
-He even had time to inscribe a series of scrolls with his secrets.
+Chthon, a god of earth, necromancy and evil magic, was one of these refugees.
+But before fleeing, he had time to inscribe a series of scrolls with his secrets.
 These awful writings would serve as his anchor to one day come back to Earth.

-Like the other 3 artefacts, the pages of the Book are indestructible.
-On occasion they have appeared to be destroyed or damaged, but if needed they’ll just recreate themselves.
+Like the other three artefacts, these scrolls are indestructible.
+On occasion they have appeared to be destroyed or damaged, but they can just recreate themselves.

 Interlude – more about the Book of Darkhold